Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 The draw executor issues `multi_draw_indexed_indirect` over the per-view command buffer with a WGSL shader that fetches transforms via `visible_instance_ids[first_instance]`.

-Test 13 and Test 14 validate the stateless renderer contract: drop Helio mid-frame and rebuild against the same SceneDB with zero bytes transferred, or destroy the device and re-materialize every buffer from SceneDB's CPU columns.
-Both pass without data loss.
-Test 4 and Test 5 verify end-to-end transform tracking and command buffer overflow handling.

 ### 6.2 Mesh Shaders and Virtual Geometry